aspeakman/SolisControl/README2.md

 ## Services

+Some useful services offered by the app:

-There is a _test_solis_flux_times_ pyscript service which tests the connection to the Solis API and shows notional charge/discharge times for various settings (ignoring solar forecast and current energy)
+>_test_solis_flux_times_ which tests the connection to the Solis API and shows notional charge/discharge times for various settings (ignoring solar forecast and current energy)

-And a _check_s3_logger_ pyscript service which (if configured) tests that the S3 logger is connected and restarts it if necessary
+>_check_s3_logger_ which (if configured) tests that the S3 logger is connected and restarts it if necessary

-And a _clear_inverter_times_ pyscript service which clears out any existing scheduled charge/discharge settings
+>_clear_inverter_times_ which clears out any existing scheduled charge/discharge settings

-And a _calc_energy_amp_hour_ pyscript service which calculates the constant from observed charging/discharging values
+>_calc_energy_amp_hour_ which calculates the constant from observed charging/discharging values

 ## Entity States

-Some useful entities which are set by the app (depending on the configured charge/discharge periods):
+Examples of useful entities which are set by the app (depending on the configured charge/discharge periods):

 >_pyscript.charge_period_times_ = either 'Off' or the currently set #1 charge period and current (HH:MM to HH:MM @??A) and when it was set (YYYY-MM-DD HH:MM)

 >_pyscript.charge_period2_times_ = either 'Off' or the currently set #2 charge period and current (HH:MM to HH:MM @??A) and when it was set (YYYY-MM-DD HH:MM)

 >_pyscript.discharge_period_times_ = either 'Off' or the currently set #1 discharge period and current (HH:MM to HH:MM @??A) and when it was set (YYYY-MM-DD HH:MM)

+>_pyscript.energy_use_history_ = list of _energy_monitor_ values for the previous _history_days_ period